-- (a) provide for the publication of financial information about each light regulation pipeline on a pipeline by pipeline basis and in respect of the financial year of the service provider for the pipeline, which may include: - (i) financial statements; - (ii) information on the methods, principles and inputs used to calculate: - (A) the value of any assets used in the provision of pipeline services; - (B) depreciation allowances; - (C) the allocation of costs between the different categories of pipeline services provided by the pipeline; and - (D) the allocation of costs to the pipeline if the service provider operates more than one pipeline, - which must be consistent with the methods, models and principles used to determine this information for full regulation pipelines; and - (iii) financial performance metrics; - (b) specify the methods, principles and inputs to be used to calculate weighted average price information and the form this information is to take; - (c) specify the level of detail of information required, which must be the level of detail reasonably required to enable a prospective user or users to negotiate on an informed basis with a service provider for the provision of a pipeline service to them by the service provider; - (d) specify the basis on which the financial information and weighted average price information is to be provided; and - (e) specify the form of any statement and/or any supporting documentation required to demonstrate that the information provided: - (i) has been arrived at on a reasonable basis; and - (ii) to the best knowledge of the service provider is accurate and complete. - (3) The AER may from time to time amend the financial reporting guidelines in accordance with the standard consultative procedure in rule 8.
+- (a) provide for the publication of financial information about each light regulation pipeline on a pipeline by pipeline basis and in respect of the financial year of the service provider for the pipeline, which may include: - (i) financial statements; - (ii) information on the methods, principles and inputs used to calculate: - (A) the value of any assets used in the provision of pipeline services; - (B) depreciation allowances; - (C) the allocation of costs between the different categories of pipeline services provided by the pipeline; and - (D) the allocation of costs to the pipeline if the service provider operates more than one pipeline. - (iii) financial performance metrics - (b) specify the methods, principles and inputs to be used to calculate weighted average price information and the form this information is to take; - (c) specify the level of detail of information required, which must be the level of detail reasonably required to enable a prospective user or users to negotiate on an informed basis with a service provider for the provision of a pipeline service to them by the service provider; - (d) specify the basis on which the financial information and weighted average price information is to be provided; and - (e) specify the form of any statement and/or any supporting documentation required to demonstrate that the information provided: - (i) has been arrived at on a reasonable basis; and - (ii) to the best knowledge of the service provider is accurate and complete. - (3) The AER may from time to time amend the financial reporting guidelines in accordance with the standard consultative procedure in rule 8.